pnfs-storage/mvpnet/scripts/README.md

 world.
 The shell version is provided since some distribution's cloud images no longer include perl.

-* `imageprep.sh`: a one-time sequence of task's to perform before or during initial VM instantiation, for example in "cloud-init-per once":
+* `imageprep.sh`: a one-time sequence of tasks to perform before or during initial VM instantiation, for example in "cloud-init-per once":
 ```
 bootcmd: